Xkeeper0/emotracker-documentation/index.md

 Welcome to the **unofficial EmoTracker documentation**!
 I guess!
 [EmoTracker](https://emotracker.net/) is a program mainly focused on tracking *randomizer* playthroughs, helping organize and visualize items, locations, and other things.
 It relies on *packs* created by other people for most of its functionality.

+Want to see (and search through) the Discord messages?
+Check the [online archive of EmoTracker's Discord](https://xkeeper.net/private/emotracker-discord/).
+Unofficial, of course. :)

 ----